AbsolutelyNoContext/AbsolutelyNoContext/README.md

    - 💻 Tauri

 ### 🗒 Currently Working On.
- - 🔥 A new privacy friendly and cross platform mod manager.
-(Haitus Due To Technical Issues)
+ - 🔥 A server control protocol... also for Flick lmao.
  - 📈 Server Monitoring.
 (Implementing alongside Flick soon:tm:)
  - 🤖 Discord Bot for security.
 (Flick)